Why Form a Neighborhood Association?

 On the positive side, registered neighborhoods receive assistance with mailings to their association, meeting space and clean-ups.
 (Assistance with Neighborhood Associations)

-How To Form A Neighborhood Association With The Office of Integrated Planning
+How To Form A Neighborhood Association With The Planning and Development Services Department

 - Speak informally with your neighbors to decide whether there is interest or possible commitment in forming an association.
 If possible, get a small planning group together to discuss it.